LucaBallan/PythonTradingPlatform/README.md

-# Command Line Interface for an ETrade accounts in python
+# Command Line Interface for ETrade accounts in python

 BY USING THIS SOFTWARE YOU ARE ACCEPTING THE FACT THAT IT WILL HAVE ACCESS TO ALL YOUR E*TRADE ACCOUNT AND IT CAN AUTOMATICALLY PLACE ORDERS THAT YOU DO OR YOU